 Depending on the exact situation you are facing, you may want to pursue treatment from one or more of the following programs:

 Don’t let substance abuse spoil your happiness in life.
 You can overcome your drug addiction problems by seeking treatment at a dual diagnosis treatment program.
-Contact us at 866.330.9449, and we’ll help you every step of the way.
+Contact us by either calling 866.330.9449 or completing our confidential online form, and we’ll help you every step of the way.